cnuernber/ham-fisted/topics/Reductions.md

 If we increase the data size yet again then we can of course use the same design to distribute the computations to different machines.
-As some people have figured out, however, simply implementing the transformations you need efficiently reduces or completely eliminates the need to distribute computation in the first place leading to a simple, easier to test and more robust system.
+As some people have figured out, however, simply implementing the transformations you need efficiently reduces or completely eliminates the need to distribute computation in the first place leading to a simpler, easier to test and more robust system.

 Ideally we can make achieving great performance for various algorithms clear and easy and